-Our analysis demonstrates that the most material risk to CFIP's investments is 5.4% of our total portfolio with any tie to Oil & Gas Exposure due to this sector's very high transition risk.
+Based on available coverage, we believe the most material risk to CFIP's investments is 2.0% of our total portfolio with any tie to Oil & Gas Exposure due to this sector's very high transition risk and pricing volatility.

-MSCI Energy Sector Exposure Oil & Gas Exposure 5.4% 4.1% 4.1% Any Tie Power Reserves Revenue > 0% Revenue > 5% Portfolio Benchmark
+Oil & Gas Exposure 2.0% 1.8% 1.8% 1.8% Any Tie Power Reserves Revenue > 0% Revenue > 5% Portfolio Benchmark

-The portfolio coverage available for Energy Sector Exposure analysis is 43.1% of total securities and 39.9% by market capitalization.
+The portfolio coverage available for Energy Sector Exposure analysis is 21.3% of total securities and 18.2% by market capitalization.